Integration of information

 Data transfer in service to patients

-Electronic solutions can speed up the flow of information to the patient and make care more effective.
-Relaying laboratory results and results to special groups of patients is made possible with My+® care.
+Electronic solutions can speed up the flow of information to the patient, make care more effective and preserve the care unit’s resources.
+Relaying laboratory results to special groups of patients is made possible with My+® care.

 An automatically generated printed e-letter is a good way to inform someone of a negative (normal) pap test result, for instance.
 Another suitable use is to inform patients who have participated in foetal screening if the risk of Down’s syndrome is within normal limits.

 To support the care of different patient groups, Mylab offers a service that automatically interprets laboratory results and relays them quickly to both patients and care units.
 The intelligent result communication service is already in use with prostate cancer patients whose PSA levels are being monitored.